hieplpvip/ctf-writeup/hcmus-ctf-2021-qualification-round/bank3/README.md

 }
 ```

-We use buffer overflow to overwrite the return address with the address of `getFlag`:
+We exploit buffer overflow to overwrite the return address with the address of `getFlag`:

 ```py
 from pwn import *